uhire/uhire.github.io/index.md

 Milestone 1 consisted of fourteen issues, and progress was managed via the [uhire GitHub Project M1]

 Each issue was implemented in its own branch, and merged into master when completed.
+Here is the running page on Galaxy: http://uhire.meteorapp.com/#/

 Student Collection: